WiIIiam278/Annotaml/README.md

 Requires Java 11+.

 ## Installation
 Annotaml is available on JitPack.
+You can browse the Javadocs [here](https://javadoc.jitpack.io/net/william278/Annotaml/latest/javadoc).

 ### Maven
 To use the library on Maven, in your `pom.xml` file, first add the JitPack repository: